-5 CORRELATION OF 'TURNOVER' PITCH WITH HUBBLE TYPE
+5. CORRELATION OF "TURNOVER" PITCH WITH HUBBLE TYPE

 Since the Hubble scheme is a simple morphological classification organizing galaxy shapes in terms of their arm sweep, bulge size and relationships between the two, one might expect a strong correlation between the arm pitch angle and the classification parameter.
 Understanding that such a scheme is qualitative, depending strongly on the observer, however, does not explain why, to date, there is essentially no correlation (Seigar et al. 2006).
 Kennicutt (1981) found a very weak correlation at best.
-It is therefore of interest to examine the relationship of our parameter $\Phi$ , the angle of pitch at turnover, to Hubble type.
-We have selected 21 well-defined galaxy shapes from the tables of Seigar & James (1998a,b), Seigar et al. (2006), Kennicutt (1981) and Rubin et al. (1985), and evaluated $\Phi$ for each from formula (4) by a best-eye global fit as exemplified in Figs 2 through 8 (Table 1).
+It is therefore of interest to examine the relationship of our parameter, Φ , the angle of pitch at turnover, to Hubble type.
+We have selected 21 well-defined galaxy shapes from the tables of Seigar (1998, 2006), Kennicutt (1981), and Rubin et al. (1985) and evaluated Φ for each from formula (4) by a best-eye global fit as exemplified in figures 2 through 8 (Table 1).
 These fits are very tight with variations of only a few degrees causing significant deviations about each rotation.
 This is an iterative process.
-First, a rough shape is chosen based on the standard classification using (N, B) parameters of equation (2).
+First a rough shape is chosen based on the standard classification using (N, B) parameters of equation 2.
+Then position angle is easily set while a first estimate of inclination is taken from the literature and fine-tuned.
+In most instances this is insufficient for a good fit and twist is necessary.
+N and B are then fine- tuned for best fit.
+The Φ parameter can be calculated numerically from equation A8 for a given (N, B) pair.
+Equation (2) can be degenerate in that two (N, B) pairs can result in essentially the same fit.
+For example, NGC 1365 (Figure 2) was fit by (16, 0.4) but can equally well be fit by (4, 0.08).
+However, both of these pairs result in the same Φ parameter, 0.42 radians, within 2%.
+Thus the Φ parameter is a unique shape discriminator.
+Alternatively, knowing the Φ behavior of equation (4), one can use it directly to fit the shape.
+The Φ parameters for the 21 galaxies are shown in Table 1.
+We also best eye-fit a logarithmic spiral, equation (1), to the galaxies.
+Although these matched our fit often, there were, on average, interior and exterior deviations.
+The constant pitch P, in degrees, for each fit is also shown in table 1, column 5.
+The NGC 1365 pitch variation was so severe that Kennicutt's "average" of 18° was chosen as a compromise between our fit at 10° and Seigar's "average" at 35°.
+The de Vaucouleurs (1959) numerical stages are displayed in column 2 (a = 1, b = 3, c = 5) corresponding to the Hubble type of column 6 or corrected from column 7, a relabeling found to produce consistency among all the a,b and c categories.
+The basis for this relabeling was first suggested by

-Table 1.
-Hubble types and arm pitch of 21 spiral galaxies.
+Table 1 Hubble types and arm pitch of 21 spiral galaxies